KhronosGroup/OpenXR-SDK-Source/changes/registry/README.md

 For adding/enabling a vendor/multi-vendor extension:

-> Add `XR_MYVENDOR_myextension` vendor extension.
+> New vendor extension: `XR_MYVENDOR_myextension`

 - Add "provisional" before "vendor" if required.
 - If this is an EXT multi-vendor extension, change "vendor" to "multi-vendor".

 For adding/enabling a KHR or KHX extension:

-> Add ratified `XR_KHR_myextension` Khronos extension.
+> New ratified Khronos extension: `XR_KHR_myextension`

 - Add "provisional" before "Khronos" if it is a KHX extension.
 - Note that these all require the review period and board ratification!

 For reserving one or more extensions:

-> Reserve a vendor extension for VendorName.
+> Extension reservation: Reserve an extension for VendorName.

-- Pluralize if reserving multiple extensions
+- Pluralize "an extension" if reserving multiple extensions
-- May pre-pend "Register author ID and" if applicable.
+- May pre-pend "Register author ID and" if applicable (after the colon).
 - You may optionally provide information about your plans for those extensions, but this is not required, just permitted.